rachel0608/file-system-implementation/README.txt

     Assumptions:
         - all given path will be absolute path.
-        - all files can be accessed by any user.
+        - all files can be accessed by any user. (everyone is superuser.)

 Summary of Features and EC Completed:
 =====================================